 Making lifestyle changes is very difficult.
 It is said that it takes 3 months to change a habit.
 My eBook (coming soon!) will talk about ways to help make changes that will last.

+I hope you enjoyed these 8 tips to avoid gestational diabetes!
 Together we can make a difference in your future.

 Please keep an eye out for my eBook – coming soon!